tpmatthes/scroll-reaction/README.md

 // Access the current scroll position in percent at any time: var percentage = reaction.status + "%"; // e.g. 75%

+/**
-// Call this function on every update (scroll, resize and orientation change)
+ * Call this function on every update
+ * This includes: scroll, resize and orientation change
-// In most cases, you don't need to register your own event listeners for these events
+ * In most cases, you don't need to register
+ * your own event listeners for these events
-// Scroll-Reaction uses custom event listeners with performance optimizations reaction.on("update", function() {
+ * Scroll-Reaction.js uses custom event listeners
+ * with performance optimizations
+ */
+reaction.on("update", function() {
   // Available variables (see above)
   // this.position
   // this.status
 });

+/**
-// Call this function whenever the user clicks on a link with a data-scroll-reaction attribute
+ * Call this function whenever the user clicks on a link
+ * with a Scroll-Reaction.js data attribute (see config)
-// If smoothScroll is explicity set to false, Scroll-Reaction won't add event listeners to links
+ * If smoothScroll is explicity set to false,
+ * Scroll-Reaction.js won't add event listeners to links
-// In that case you should register your own event listeners reaction.on("click", function() {
+ * In that case you should register your own event listeners */ reaction.on("click", function() {
   // Available variables (see above)
   // this.position
   // this.status
 });

-// If you reorder or delete elements on the page, you should refresh the cache: reaction.refresh();
+// If you reorder or delete elements on the page,
+// you should refresh the cache reaction.refresh();

-// If you add elements or change their height, you should update the position and the status: reaction.update(); // Otherwise they will update when the next scroll or resize event occurs
+// If you add elements or change their height,
+// you should update the position and the status
+// Otherwise they will update when the next scroll event occurs reaction.update();

-// Scroll to a specific element: reaction.scrollTo("my-id"); // Just pass the ID as an argument
+// You want the browser to scroll to a specific element?
+// Just pass the ID as an argument reaction.scrollTo("my-id");

-// Scroll to top:
+// Scroll to top
 reaction.scrollTo();
 ```